"Read It Like You’re Dead Inside”

 3. The Full Chaos Sessions

-Because the problem isn’t always the direction — it’s how many people are giving it:
+Sometimes the problem isn’t the direction — it’s the number of people giving it:

-Also: the infamous “sour puss face” — a client responding to a take not with words, but with interpretive facial expressions.
+Also notable is the infamous “sour puss face.”
+This is when a client responds to a take not with words, but with interpretive facial expressions.
 We love this job.

 4. The Existential Crisis Moments